silvacms/documentation/source/buildout.rst

 This will create some files, most importantly one called ``buildout.cfg`` in your Buildout tree.
-It's going to be your configuration file to control what you want to be installed, and how.
+It's going to be your configuration file to control what you want installed, and how.
 Refer to the next documentation part to learn how to extend it.

-After you can run the installation:
+After this you can run the installation:

 .. code-block:: sh